krahets/hello-algo/en/docs/chapter_heap/heap.md

 === "Go"

     ```go title="heap.go"
-    // In Go, we can construct a max-heap of integers by implementing heap.Interface
+    // In Go, we can construct a max heap of integers by implementing heap.Interface
     // Note that implementing heap.Interface requires also implementing sort.Interface
     type intHeap []any